The list of calls consists of the following columns:

 |Objects count||The number of objects allocated by a call.|

 |Namespace||The namespace a call belongs to.|

 In some cases, dotMemory is not able to collect allocation data for some objects during profiling.
-For example, this happens when you specify the value larger than 1 for the Collect every N-th object parameter in Profiler Options.
 All such objects are grouped under the Objects skipped during the profiling session item in the stack trace.

 What Can I Analyze Next?

 When viewing allocations in the Back Traces mode, you can select the following subjects for further analysis:

 - Objects allocated by a certain stack trace

 To select objects allocated within a certain call sequence for analysis, double click on the last call in the sequence.
 Another way to do it is right-click on the call and choose Open objects allocated in this stack trace.
 After this, the Created by [function_name] subject will be added to the Analysis Path and certain objects will be displayed in the Type List view.